Best Methods for How to Fix Diastasis Recti: Exercises and Treatments Explained

 An illustration representing the role of physical therapy in healing diastasis recti.

 Physical therapy plays a significant role in healing diastasis recti.
-Specialist physiotherapists can design tailored exercise programs that focus on strengthening the abdominal muscles and addressing muscle separation.
-These programs often include exercises like pelvic tilts and Kegel exercises, which enhance core strength and stability.
+Specialist physiotherapists can design tailored exercise programs that focus on strengthening the abdominal muscles.
+These programs often include exercises like pelvic tilts and Kegel exercises, which increase core strength and stability.

-Consistent therapy can lead to noticeable improvements in muscle strength and separation within six weeks.
+Consistent therapy can lead to noticeable increase in muscle strength and separation within six weeks.

 Non-Surgical Treatments for Diastasis Recti